8 BEST Things To Do In St Maarten

 Overview of St Maarten

-On the French side, youโll find a more European vibe, with charming cafรฉs, boutique shopping, and delicious French-Caribbean cuisine, like fresh baguettes, fine wines, and incredible seafood!
-This side is also home to some of the islandโs most beautiful beaches, like Orient Bay and Pinal Island, and has a more laid-back, upscale feel.
+On the French side, you’ll find a distinctly European vibe, with charming cafés, boutique shopping, and delicious French-Caribbean cuisine, including fresh baguettes, fine wines, and incredible seafood.
+This side is also home to some of the island’s most beautiful beaches, like Orient Bay and Pinal Island, and has a more laid-back, upscale feel.

-The Dutch side, on the other hand, is livelier and more built-up, with a buzzing nightlife, casinos, and duty-free shopping.
-Itโs where youโll find the famous Maho Beach, where planes fly just overhead, as well as plenty of resorts, bars, and activities.
+The Dutch side, on the other hand, is more lively and built-up, featuring a buzzing nightlife, casinos, and duty-free shopping.
+It’s where you’ll find the famous Maho Beach, where planes fly just overhead, as well as plenty of resorts, bars, and activities.

 No matter which side you explore, St Maarten is packed with amazing things to do.
-From beach-hopping and sunset cruises to deep-sea fishing and world-class dining, this island is the perfect tropical escape.
-If youโre wondering where to start, here are five of the best things to do in St. Maarten!
+If you’re wondering where to start, here are eight of the best things to do in St. Maarten!

-If youโre looking for a chill beach day with amazing food, Mary Booneโs is the place to be.
+If you’re looking for a chill beach day with amazing food, Mary’s Boon is the place to be!
 This beachfront spot is part bar/restaurant, part relaxing beach club, and the best part?
 The beach loungers are free as long as you order food or drinks!

 You can kick back in a lounger, soak up the sun, and sip on a refreshing beer.
-It’s also worth mentioning their service was top notch!
+It’s also worth mentioning that their service was top-notch!
 Our waiter was Juan, and he was always checking on us and bringing us drinks.
-He made a reservation for us for lunch inside and the menu includes unique appetizers, fresh seafood, and creative drinks.
-Whether youโre spending the whole day lounging or just stopping by for a meal with a view, Mary Booneโs is a must-visit.
+He made a reservation for us for lunch inside, and the menu includes unique appetizers, fresh seafood, and creative drinks.
+Whether you’re spending the whole day lounging or just stopping by for a meal with a view, Mary’s Boon is a must-visit.

 - Mary Boone’s Bar